Fine Dining and Nightlife in Santa Fe

 • Cafe Pasqual’s

-Enjoy the ambiance of a colorful fiesta while feasting on delicious specialties like smoked trout hash at Cafe Pasqual’s.
+Enjoy the ambiance of a colorful fiesta while feasting on delicious specialties, such as smoked trout hash, at Cafe Pasqual’s.
 This small restaurant serves up the big, bold flavors of New Mexico and Old Mexico, along with a few Mediterranean and Asian dishes.

 • Dolina Bakery and Cafe